Capstone-Codefucius/codefucius-api/README.md

 ## Database Migration

-Now the Database tables need to be created.
-We can create our tables using the following commands:

-`dotnet ef migrations add initial`

-* Note: It was called initial here for now, but future migrations will need a new name

 `dotnet ef database update`

 Here, the first command is building a schema from the models that are defined in the code.
 The second command then applies this to the database.